techiediaries/techiediaries/_posts/2020/angular-10/2019-08-23-angular-services.md

 - Via the service’s metadata passed to the `@Injectable()` decorator (The service will be available everywhere),
 - Via the `providers` array, in a specific module (The service is available only to the components and services of the module),
 - Via the `providers` array in a specific component (The service is available only to the component).

+We have seen what are Angular services and when we use them.
+Currently Angular 10 beta is released.
+Angular 9 has been released before with may enhancements to services and dependency injection.